Paul-Bernard de Fontaines: Life

 In 1636, together with his wife, Anna de Ragicourt, he founded a chapel and almshouse in the Zwarteleertouwersstraat in Bruges for twelve impoverished soldiers.
 His coat of arms is placed over the door in the side wall.
 The building was used until 1914 according to the foundations and is now a monument.
 At the St. Walburga church at Bruges he donated a main altar bearing his coat of arms.

 In 1638, he was appointed the Maestre de campo (Commander of the Infantry).
 At this time, he was already chronically ill and barely capable of military service.

-At the Battle of Rocroi in 1643, he commanded his Tercios from a sedan chair before he fell and was later buried in the monastery church of the Order of Friars Minor.
+At the Battle of Rocroi in 1643, he commanded his Tercios from a sedan chair before he was killed and was later buried in the monastery church of the Order of Friars Minor.
 (The monastery and church were demolished in 1796.)